 The point of view of our expert, Gaelle Parquic, associate director at Redbridge Analytics.

-Immediately after the implementation of our HawkeyeBSB bank fee verification tool, there is always some analysis to be done to make savings.
-Receiving the information and being able to aggregate it is one thing, but you also need to take the time to find out about your banking services and all the related costs so you can do a big “clean-up”.
+Immediately after the implementation of HawkeyeBSB, there is always some analysis to be done to make savings.
+Receiving the information and being able to aggregate it is one thing, but you also need to take time to find out about your banking services and related costs so you can do one big cleanup.

 In the beginning, our customers tend to use HawkeyeBSB almost every day.
-As time goes by, when they’ve got to grips with and mastered their major banking services items, the customer may decide, depending on their organization, to follow up monthly, quarterly or even half-yearly.
-This is not a problem as long as the tool feeds itself every month independently of any intervention.
+As time goes by, when they’ve come to grips with and mastered their major banking services items, the customer may decide, depending on their organization, to follow up monthly, quarterly or even half-yearly.
+This is not a problem as long as the tool feeds itself every month, independently of any intervention.

 Lastly, is it free?
 It depends.
 French banks charge for dematerialized bank statements.
 American banks do not, or charge a modest price, but they do charge a fee for transmitting the statements.
 Sometimes they forget to charge these transmission fees, which shows that it is not always bad faith when banks make mistakes!